-Outcome sought (objectives) Solutions (policies) Implementation (methods) Refer to the following sets of controls and reasons for chosen methods Explanations and reasons for objectives and policies Sustainable activities 1 1 To maintain and enhance the District's land resource to enable activities that do not threaten the life supporting capacity of the soil and consequently water and ecosystems.
-P2 To maintain and enhance the soil cover and soil values including: water holding capacity, soil structure and organic components necessary to support a diversity of vegetation.
-To avoid, remedy or mitigate any adverse effects on the intrinsic values of the land from the disposal of solid and liquid wastes and or stormwater.
-To avoid, remedy or mitigate the adverse effects of land use practices on the land resource in a way that avoids any potential for soil erosion and sedimentation of waterways.
-Activity Table, Section 2 Development Controls, Section 3 Performance Standards, Section 5 Other Methods Section 13 The District Plan's goal is to sustain the lan resource for the community's social and economic well being and that of future generations as per Section 5 of the Act.
-The will also have positive effects on the District water resource.
-In the short term Council of be supportive of the Regional Council's research and monitoring programme and promote the inclusion in that programme of work that is specifically relevant to the District's land resource.
-Council's policy on conservation planting an Landcare Plans is intended to be supportive the Regional Council's policy and research concerning the management of land particularly accelerated erosion and its affer on water quality.
-Sustainable primary production is likely to maintain and enhance the quality of life, the concept of Kaitiakitanga, cultural values of land form and vegetation.
+Outcome sought (objectives) Solutions (policies) Implementation (methods) Refer to the following sets of controls and reasons for chosen methods Explanations and reasons for objectives and policies .
+Sustainable activities ' ' resource to enable activities that do not threaten the life supporting capacity of the soil and consequently water and ecosystems.
+P1 To maintain and enhance the soil cover and soil values including: water holding capacity, soil structure and organic components necessary to support a diversity of vegetatio To avoid, remedy or mitigate any adverse effects on the intrinsic values of the land fror the disposal of solid and liquid wastes and o stormwater.
+P3 To avoid, remedy or mitigate the adverse effects of land use practices on the land resource in a way that avoids any potential from soil erosion and sedimentation of waterways To liaise with the WRC, interest groups, representative organisations and land users the provision of information to the public on sustainable rural production in the District including the promotion of Landcare Plans.
+To request of the WRC comprehensive research and monitoring of the District's rive erosion and flooding patterns, conservation planting, soil values and drainage schemes and their relationship to current and anticipar rural activities and changing climatic conditions.
+Section 3 Performance Standards, Section 5 Other Methods Section 13 or or in The District Plan's goal is to sustain the land resource for the community's social and economic well being and that of future generations as per Section 5 of the Act.
+This will also have positive effects on the District's water resource.
+In the short term Council case be supportive of the Regional Council's research and monitoring programme and promote the inclusion in that programme of work that is specifically relevant to the District land resource.
+Council's policy on conservation planting and Landcare Plans is intended to be supportive the Regional Council's policy and research concerning the management of land particula accelerated erosion and its affect on water quality.
+Sustainable primary production is likely to maintain and enhance the quality of life, the concept of Kaitiakitanga, cultural values of laform and vegetation.
 Policy 2 aims to manage waste disposal to avoid the generation of contaminant discharges.
 Significant adverse effects can result from earthworks particularly that associated with mining and quarrying.
-Restoration Management Plans will be required to ensu- that the environment is rehabilitated to a useable form free from contamination or hazards for future generations.
+Restoration Managem Plans will be required to ensure that the environment is rehabilitated to a useable for firee from contamination or hazards for future